2022 Istanbul bombing: Bombing

-The explosion occurred at 4:20 pm on 13 November 2022, on İstiklal Avenue in Beyoğlu, in the European part of Istanbul. İstiklal Avenue is a popular tourist street and one of the main roads leading to Taksim Square.
+The explosion occurred at 4:13 pm on 13 November 2022, on İstiklal Avenue in Beyoğlu, in the European part of Istanbul. İstiklal Avenue is a popular tourist street and one of the main roads leading to Taksim Square.
 The bomb went off in front of a shopping store.
 At the time of the blast, the area was more crowded than normal, as a football club was preparing to play nearby.
 According to Turkish news portal OdaTV, the explosion was caused by an improvised explosive device containing TNT.
 The blast caused windows to break and images circulating on social media showed people bleeding.
 Firefighters and ambulances rushed to the scene.
 The police set up a perimeter around the scene around the bombing site and banned people from going to İstiklal Avenue and Taksim Square.

 Victims

 Six people were killed and at least 81 others were injured by the explosion.
-The dead were all Turkish citizens, a man and his nine-year-old daughter; a woman and her teenage daughter, and a married couple.
+The dead were all Turkish citizens: a man and his nine-year-old daughter; a woman and her teenage daughter; and a married couple.
 Of the 81 treated in hospital, 61 were released.
 By 15 November, twenty were still being treated in hospital.

 Investigation

 State investigation

 Istanbul's Chief Public Prosecutors' Office quickly opened an investigation after the attack, and at least eight prosecutors have been assigned to the case.
 Justice Minister Bekir Bozdağ said a woman was filmed sitting on a bench for about 40 minutes and that she left shortly before the blast.
 The arrest of the main suspect in the attack, Ahlam Albashir, a female Syrian national, was reported a day after the bombing.
 She had been working in the textile industry in Esenler district in Istanbul.
 Several of her co-workers were also detained and questioned.
 Two human traffickers who are suspected to have been trying to bring the suspect to Bulgaria were also detained.
 Since the attack, forty-nine people were detained and interrogated by twenty-nine prosecutors.
 On 18 November 2022, against seventeen people including the main suspect Ahlam Albashir arrest warrants have been issued.
 One alleged accomplice of Albashir fled to Azaz, which is a Syrian town controlled by Turkey, where he was captured by the Turkish forces.

 The Turkish police said Albashir confirmed her affiliation with PKK and YPG, and that she had been trained by them as a special intelligence officer in Syria, entering Turkey through Afrin District.
-During her interrogation she admitted having met her contact in Manbij, a city governed by the Autonomous Administaration of North and East Syria (AANES) and on his orders travelled to Idlib where she met a man with whom she pretended to be married.
+During her interrogation she admitted having met her contact in Manbij, a city governed by the Autonomous Administration of North and East Syria (AANES) and on his orders travelled to Idlib where she met a man with whom she pretended to be married.
 They crossed the border to Turkey on 27 July 2022, her alleged partner bringing a bomb with him.
 They travelled to Istanbul the same day.